 - Goods that are hazardous, perishable, fragile, liquid or alive require appropriate packaging and handling.

 - You must comply with legal requirements in every country through which your goods travel.
-For example, you may have to comply with additional rules if you are transporting items such as chemicals and hazardous substances outside the EU.
+For example, you may have to comply with additional rules if you are transporting items such as chemicals and hazardous substances.

 Decide whether you want to handle deliveries yourself